Frequently Asked Questions

 Q- If we serve the greater Philadelphia region and not just the City of Philadelphia, are we eligible for funding?

 A- While our Board prioritizes support for organizations focused on the City of Philadelphia, those organizations serving the region may also be considered, provided the majority of their service population is in the City of Philadelphia itself.

 Q- We are in the midst of starting a nonprofit organization that looks like it will be a good fit for Seybert’s funding.
 Are we eligible to apply even if we have not yet received official nonprofit status?

-A- Unfortunately, not under our Core Grants Program, but we will be launching an Innovation Grants program later in 2019 that may accommodate the needs of select start-up nonprofits.
-For its Core Grant program, The Seybert Foundation supports organizations that have already received their official 501 (c) 3 status from the IRS.
+A- Unfortunately, not under our Core Grants Program, but there may be circumstances in which select start-up nonprofits may be eligible to apply for the Innovation Grants program.
+The Seybert Foundation supports organizations that have already received their official 501 (c) 3 status from the IRS or that operate under the fiscal sponsorship of a 501 (c) 3.
 If you meet our eligibility requirements, you are welcome to apply to Seybert once your organization has filed its first tax return.
-Start-up nonprofits may find these resources helpful in the meantime, and check back later in 2018 to learn about our Innovation Grants once launched.
+Start-up nonprofits may find these resources helpful.

 Q- How do you pronounce the name of the Foundation?

 A- The name “Seybert” is the family name of our founder, Henry Seybert.
 The first syllable is pronounced with a long-I sound (like the word “pie”), not a long-E sound (like the word “see”).